-- The Bank has maintained proper accounting records and the consolidated financial statements are in agreement therewith; - ii.
+- i.
+The Bank has maintained proper accounting records and the consolidated financial statements are in agreement therewith; - ii.
 The financial information contained in the Report of the Fatwa and Sharia Supervisory Board and the Board of Directors' Report is consistent with the consolidated financial statements; - iii.
-Nothing has come to our attention which causes us to believe that the Bank has, during the year, breached any of the applicable provisions of the Commercial Companies Law, CBB and the Financial Institutions Law, CBB Rulebook (Volume 2) and CBB directives or the items of its Memorandum and Articles of Association that would have a material adverse effect on its activities for the year ended 31 December 2022 or its financial position as at that date; and - Satisfactory explanations and information have been provided to us by the Board of Directors in response to all our requests.
+Except for the matter described below in connection with the non-compliance with the requirements of the CBB's year ended 31 December 2023 or its financial position as at that date; - compliance with the requirements of the CBB's Rulebook (Volume 2 Licensing Requirements module LR-2.5.2A); and - iv.
+Satisfactory explanations and information have been provided to us by the Board of Directors in response to all our requests.

-Further, we report that the Bank has complied with the Islamic Sharia' Principles and Rules as determined by the Sharia' Supervisory Board of the Group during the period under audit.
+Further, we report that the Bank has complied with the Islamic Sharia' Principles and Rules as determined by the Sharia' Supervisory Board of the Group during the year under audit.